Menu

 OURIMPEREE WATERHOLE CAMPING AREA AT A GLANCE

-COSTS: $7.25 pp/pn (2024); pre-bookings only
+COSTS: $7.25 pp/pn (2025); pre-bookings only

 PERSONAL ENJOYMENT RATING: 1/5

 Not fun.
-Or relaxing.
+Or even vaguely relaxing.

 CORNI PAROO CAMPING AREA

-After a day of exploring Currawinya and debating whether we should stay at Myninya, we ended up heading to the Corni Paroo camping area for our second night.
+After a day of exploring Currawinya and debating whether we should stay at Myninya, we ended up heading to Corni Paroo camping area for our second night.

 On the surface, Corni Paroo might be just the same as Ourimperee Waterhole: You’re camping along the Paroo with the same sort of vegetation around you.
 But, we found a lovely spot at the end of the camping area that was elevated from the river and had a picnic table.
 A picnic table!
 Out here!